Abrhm-ma25/hr-retail-dashboard-EXCEL-PYTHON-POWERBI/README.md

 - No date/timestamp
 - No salary/overtime data
 - No hiring/termination history
-- Limited geo data (City, Store only)
+- Limited geographic data (only city and store location)
 - No diversity markers (ethnicity, etc.)
 - No long-term career tracking

 ---